Belgium

 Controlled foreign companies (CFCs)

-From tax year 2024, the CFC regime has been reformed based on an entity approach, as it now focusses on the taxation of passive income subject to low taxation abroad (defined as half of the taxation that would occur under the Belgian rules), unless the taxpayer can prove that sufficient substance is available locally.
+From tax year 2024, the CFC regime has been reformed based on an entity approach, as it now focuses on the taxation of passive income subject to low taxation abroad (defined as half of the taxation that would occur under the Belgian rules), unless the taxpayer can prove that sufficient substance is available locally.

 A foreign company qualifies as a CFC if both the participation and the taxation condition are met:

-• Taxation condition: foreign entities or PEs that are not subject to income tax or subject to income tax that is less than half of the corporate income tax that would have been due if this foreign entity would be a Belgian taxpayer.
-Some “tax havens” are deemed to fulfil the taxation condition, until proven otherwise.
-These tax havens are defined as a jurisdiction included on (i) the EU list of non-cooperative jurisdictions (see “Dividend income” in the Corporate - Income determination section), and (ii) a national list of jurisdictions where the nominal corporate tax rate is less than 10% (see “Payments to foreign affiliates” in the Corporate - Deductions section).
+- The taxation condition is met if the foreign entity (or PE) is not subject to income tax or subject to income tax that is less than half of the CIT that would have been due if this foreign entity would be a Belgian taxpayer.
+Some ’tax havens‘ are deemed to fulfil the taxation condition, until proven otherwise.
+These tax havens are defined as a jurisdiction included on (i) the EU list of non-cooperative jurisdictions (see Dividend income in the Income determination section) and (ii) a national list of jurisdictions where the nominal corporate tax rate is less than 10% (see Payments to foreign affiliates in the Deductions section).

 If the foreign entity (or PE) qualifies as a CFC, the amount of income/profit to be allocated to the Belgian taxpayer needs to be calculated/assessed according to Belgian accounting and tax rules (recalculation is thus necessary).
 The foreign profits are then allocated to the Belgian taxpayer taking into account the following parameters:

-• the profits are limited in proportion to the CFCs income that qualifies as passive income;
+- The profits are limited in proportion to the CFC’s income that qualifies as passive income.

 For the additional taxable basis in Belgium, a tax credit of the foreign tax effectively paid would be available.